Tomorrow's World Today

 Tomorrow's World Today is an innovation-based television series about companies from around the world on the cutting edge of tomorrow's technology.
-It is hosted by George Davison and features field reporters Tamara Krinsky, Darieth Chisolm, Greg Constantino, David Carmine, and Jackie Long.
+It is hosted by George Davison and features field reporters Tamara Krinsky, Darieth Chisolm, Greg Costantino, David Carmine, and Jackie Long.
 The show premiered on the Science Channel on Saturday, May 5, 2018 and airs on the Science Channel and Discovery.
 Tomorrow's World Today explores concepts in science and technology and is a combination of content shot in a studio and in the field.
 The series introduces innovative pioneers from around the world who are forming new ways to utilize natural and technological resources to create a more sustainable society.
 The Tomorrow's World Today® field reporters travel around the globe to learn more about technologies and innovations.
 The show was inspired by the long-running BBC program Tomorrow's World.

 Awards

-While the show has not won any awards, Tomorrow's World Today was nominated for a Daytime Emmy for Outstanding Art Direction/Set Decoration/Scenic Design in 2019.
+Tomorrow's World Today was nominated for a Daytime Emmy for Outstanding Art Direction/Set Decoration/Scenic Design in 2019.